About Kevin C. Fitzpatrick

-In 1999 Kevin and some friends started the Dorothy Parker Society at the Algonquin Hotel, as a literary and social society.
+In 1999 some friends and I started the Dorothy Parker Society at the Algonquin Hotel, as a literary and social society.
 Since then the organization has grown to more than 5,000 members around the world.
 In 2020 I was the family representative to return Dorothy Parker’s cremains from Baltimore to The Bronx, and interred them next to her parents in Woodlawn Cemetery.
 I also created, researched, and write the “Kensico Vaudeville Project,” to document the members of the National Vaudeville Association interred in Westchester County.

-For his work on his books and projects, he’s been reviewed in the Times, USA Today, National Geographic Traveller, the LA Times, Vogue online, and many others.
+For my work on my books and projects, I’ve been reviewed in the Times, USA Today, National Geographic Traveller, the LA Times, Vogue online, and many others.
 He’s been a guest on BBC Radio and NPR, as well as The Travel Channel.
 The New Yorker wrote a profile about me in 2020.

-Kevin is a member of the Guides Association of New York City, The Lambs, the Long Island Living History Association, and the Genealogy Society of America.
-He frequently speaks about New York history at public and private events.
+I am a member of the Guides Association of New York City, The Lambs, the East Coast Doughboys, and the World War I Centennial Committee for New York City.
+I frequently speak about New York history at public and private events.
 Among the venues have been the New York Public Library, National Arts Club, Union League Club, The Lambs, and Princeton Club.

 Big Apple Fanatics Tours welcomes anyone with a passion for history and literature to take a tour of New York with Kevin Fitzpatrick.